- Entertainment and Media»

 Any of these combinations can include the root note played simultaneously above, below or between the descending lines.
 Also the single lines 5th to 3rd and b7th to 5th are often played against the root above.

 Many variations can be created by combining the lines in different octaves, inversions and positions, along with applying rhythmic variations.
+The turnaround can be used in any style that associated with blues, such as slow 12/8 blues, shuffles, Latin, New Orleans, funk, rock.
+You just have to modify the rhythms to fit the tempo and feel.

 - Pick strings in different orders (6 ways using 3 strings)